Grahamboughw/SSS_ADCS_Software/README.md

 # SSS_ADCS_Software
-Projects I have worked on as a part of the UC Davis Space and Satellite Systems Club ADCS Software Team.
+This is a repository containing code for the projects that I have worked on as a part of the UC Davis Space and Satellite Systems Club ADCS Software Team.